codurance/site/src/_posts/2019-05-25-private-jenkins-shared-libraries.md

 * Our pipelines are pretty similar.
 Wow can we avoid duplication?
 * Is it reasonable to unit test the pipelines?

-In my opinion, only the first question is usually taken into consideration at the beginning of the CI journey, and the last two materialise only after the newly automated pipelines grow and require a dedicated person to mainta… Wait a minute this is not what DevOps was supposed t… Well, never mind, let’s keep going.
+In my opinion, only the first question is usually taken into consideration at the beginning of the CI journey, and the last two materialise only after the newly automated pipelines grow and require a dedicated person to mainta… Wait a minute this is not what DevOps was supposed t… Well, never mind, let's keep going.

 > What CI should we use?

 The answer to this question is u̶n̶f̶o̶r̶t̶u̶n̶a̶t̶e̶l̶y̶ usually ["Jenkins"](https://jenkins.io/) as it is still the most popular and feature-rich CI on the market.
-Oh, and it’s free, which makes it by default one of the best candidates in the eyes of your management.
+Oh, and it's free, which makes it by default one of the best candidates in the eyes of your management.

 > Our pipelines are pretty similar.
 How can we avoid duplication?

 This question is more interesting as there are a couple of options for Jenkins.
 One option is to use [Jenkins Job DSL](https://github.com/jenkinsci/job-dsl-plugin) plugin (JDSL) to automate the initial creation and content of your jobs completely, but using JDSL usually implies that there is one Jenkins instance for multiple teams or a central one for the whole company (this works well when all projects follow the same convention).
 Also, the initial cost of creating a quality [seed JDSL job](https://github.com/jenkinsci/job-dsl-plugin/wiki/Tutorial---Using-the-Jenkins-Job-DSL) can be time-consuming and it pays itself of the more jobs you create with it.
-So what if you don’t want to invest in JDSL heavily?
+So what if you don't want to invest in JDSL heavily?
 My answer to that is to try [Jenkins Shared Library](https://jenkins.io/doc/book/pipeline/shared-libraries/) (JSL).
-Although it is possible to combine JDSL with JSL, in this article, I’m going to focus on JSL alone.
+Although it is possible to combine JDSL with JSL, in this article, I'm going to focus on JSL alone.

 > Is it reasonable to unit test the pipelines?